confluentinc/ksql/docs-md/developer-guide/joins/partition-data.md

 For a join to work, the keys from both sides must have the same SQL type.

-For example, you can join a stream of user clicks that's keyed on a `VARCHAR` user id with a table of user profiles that's also keyed on a `VARCHAR` user id.
+For example, you can join a stream of user clicks that's keyed on a `STRING` user id with a table of user profiles that's also keyed on a `STRING` user id.
 Records with the exact same user id on both sides will be joined.

 If the schema of the columns you wish to join on don't match, it may be possible